sehHeiden/poll_election_bavaria_2023/readme.md

 S_n(party) = \frac{S(party) + 1}{2}
 $$

 The sentiment is shifted from the range -1 to 1 to the range 0 to 1.
-The sentiment of the posts where aggregated for the same day or calendar week, with the mean function.
-Missing values are filled forward filled first and than backward filled.
+The sentiment of the posts were aggregated for the same day or calendar week, with the mean function.
+Missing values are first filled forward first and than backward.

 $$
 S_p (party) =  \frac{S_n(party)}{∑_{party} S_n}
 $$

 Than the sentiment is converted into a ratio of sentiment per party by the sum of the sentiments of all parties for the same week.
-This is used as a measure, to correct the sentiment by how well, the sentiment of other parties is in the same time period.
+This is used as a measure to correct the sentiment by how well the sentiment of other parties is in the same time period.
 When comparing the daily aggregate and the weekly aggregate, we can see, that the variance is much higher for the sentiment compared to the polls.
 This is strongly reduced by the weekly aggregates.

 <img title="" src=".\graphics\comparision\visualization_fw_daily_compare.svg" alt="Compary Daily Timelines Polls and Sentiments for FW" width="490" data-align="inline">
 <img src=".\graphics\comparision\visualization_fw_weekly_compare.svg" title="" alt="Compary Weekly Timelines Polls and Sentiments for FW" width="490" data-align="inline">

-We would underestimate the result of the `CSU`, at any given point in time.
+We would underestimate the result of the `CSU` at any given point in time.
 The result for the `AFD` is relative close, while we overestimate smaller parties.

 <img src=".\graphics\comparision\visualization_afd_weekly_compare.svg" title="" alt="Compary Weekly Timelines Polls and Sentiments for AFD" width="490" data-align="inline">
 <img src=".\graphics\comparision\visualization_csu_weekly_compare.svg" title="" alt="Compary Weekly Timelines Polls and Sentiments for CSU" width="490" data-align="inline">